Rukenshia/shipvote/README.md

 `shipvote-web` is the main Elixir(+Phoenix) application containing all logic for handling the votes.
 It verifies the JWT received from twitch and also accesses the Wargaming APIs.

+The twitch PubSub API is used to continuously send progress updates of currently open votes to channels.
+This is done to reduce load on the server since no requests need to be made directly to the `shipvote-web` server.

+To further increase stability and scalability, a future improvement might be removing all API calls directly to `shipvote-web` for viewers.
+Right now, a request is made to retrieve basic information about a twitch channel and their WoWS info, meaning that if the extension is enabled suddenly or there is a influx of requests because a vote was opened, the server is under heavy load and might not be able to keep up.

 ### `shipvote-api`